 III.
 Review of the Readiness Notification

-Once modeling organization submissions are received by either the March 1 or November 1 deadline, the Commission will hold a meeting to review the submissions as discussed under the Commission Structure section of the Report of Activities.
+Once modeling organization submissions are received by the November 1 deadline, the Commission will hold a meeting to review the submissions as discussed under the Commission Structure section of the Hurricane Standards Report of Activities.

 Prior to the Professional Team’s on-site review and in accordance with the time frame specified by the Commission, the modeling organization shall submit corrections for the deficiencies identified during this meeting and Form S-6, Hypothetical Events for Sensitivity and Uncertainty Analysis, if required in electronic format via e-mail correspondence to SBA staff.
 In response to the deficiencies identified, only revised pages and forms shall be provided with revision marks as specified under V. Submission Revisions.
 If more than ten pages are impacted by the corrections to the deficiencies, then an entire submission shall be submitted (seven bound copies (duplexed) and a link emailed to SBA staff where all required documentation can be downloaded from a single ZIP file).
 All revised file names shall include the revision date, the abbreviated name of the modeling organization, the standards year, and the form name (when applicable) in the file name.